nodejs/nodejs-collection/README.md

 - The review process and edits needed will happen on Medium with few exceptions.

-- Once approved, the content will be published to Nodejs Collection.
+- Once approved, the content will be published to Node.js Collection.

 ## About This Team
 The Node.js Collection Team is overseen by the [Node.js Community Committee](https://github.com/nodejs/community-committee).